ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > - #MaxSessions 10

-- Let's enable "PermitRootLogin", to "yes", rather than what it is "currently" set to :  prohibit-password
+> Let's enable "PermitRootLogin", to "yes" instead of "prohibit-password".

-* ----> PermitRootLogin prohibit-password

-# Add in this `extra line` just underneath `PermitRootLogin prohibit-password` >>>>>>>> PermitRooLogin yes

-> - Ensure that these are confgiured as required  :
+- Ensure that these are confgiured as required  :

 LoginGraceTime 2m
-# StrictModes yes
+PermitRootLogin yes        # ← changed this from prohibit-password to yes StrictModes yes
-# MaxAuthTries 6
+MaxAuthTries 6
-# MaxSessions 10
+MaxSessions 10

-#PubkeyAuthentication yes

-}